-- Learn new skills.
 Volunteering provides you with the opportunity to learn new abilities, techniques and talents.
-Whether you volunteer to build houses for disadvantaged veterans, organize logistics for a non-profit’s fundraiser, or lead a committee for a civic organization, you will be exposed to new processes, procedures and resources, expanding your knowledge and skills.
+Whether you volunteer to build houses for disadvantaged veterans, organize logistics for a nonprofit's fundraiser or lead a committee for a civic organization, you will be exposed to new processes, procedures and resources, expanding your knowledge and skills.

-- Expand your network.
 When you volunteer, you will meet other veterans and civilians who are also donating their talents.
-This exposes you to new contacts who can potentially add value to your career by introducing you to key influencers, providing you input and guidance, and lend emotional support and encouragement to you during our career.
+This exposes you to new contacts that can potentially add value to your career by introducing you to key influencers, providing you input and guidance, and lend emotional support and encouragement to you during your career.

-- Build your resume.
 Some of you will leave your military career with skills that are difficult to translate into civilian jobs.
 Volunteering can give you training that makes you more marketable to private employers.
-Similarly, having volunteer work on your resume shows consistent work, and eliminates employment gaps, even though you aren’t being paid for your volunteer work.
+Similarly, having volunteer work on your resume shows consistent work and eliminates employment gaps, even though you aren't being paid for your volunteer work.